vincentsgbk/RepData_PeerAssessment1/PA1_template.md

 ```r
 interval_max <- unlist(intervalSummary[which.max(intervalSummary$mean.steps.),1])
 ```
 Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?
 Answer: **835**
+The plot tells that most average steps taken in the morning.

 ## Imputing missing values